Paramvir27/Round-Robin-Scheduling-in-C/README.md

 # Round-Robin-Scheduling-in-C
  Implementation of Round Robin Priority Scheduling algorithm with C Language

-ROUND ROBIN : It is one of the process scheduling algorithm which helps to execute all the processes in ready queue one by one with
-              the help of given time quantum.
+ROUND ROBIN : It is one of the process scheduling algorithm which helps to execute all the processes in ready queue one by one according  to the given time quantum.